 - a.
-The Colorado River Basin Water Board intends to develop templates in coordination with the Coalition Group and agricultural groups/experts to all Members that must be used to comply with the requirements of this Order. - b.
+The Colorado River Basin Water Board intends to coordinate with the Coalition Group and agricultural groups/experts to develop templates that will be provided to all Members.
+Members must use the templates to comply with the requirements of this Order. - b.
 The Coalition Group may work with Colorado River Basin Water Board staff in the development of the templates below, and shall make those templates available to its Members within 60 days of receiving final approval of the templates from the Colorado River Basin Water Board's Executive Officer: - i.
 Farm Plan Template.
-Requirements for the Farm Plan Template are described above in Section D.2. - ii.
-INMP and INMP Summary Report Templates.
+Requirements for the Farm Plan Template are described above in Section D.2. - INMP and INMP Summary Report Templates.
 Requirements for the INMP and INMP Summary Report Templates are described above in Section D.3. - iii.
 Drinking Water Notification Template.
 Requirements for the Drinking Water Notification Template are described above in Section D.5.